cleanandflip/CleanAndFlipRender/replit.md

 - **Framework**: React with TypeScript for type safety
 - **Routing**: Wouter for lightweight client-side routing
 - **State Management**: TanStack Query for server state with custom hooks for cart and authentication
-- **UI Components**: Radix UI primitives with shadcn/ui design system and UnifiedDropdown/NavigationDropdown components for consistent theming across all dropdowns
+- **UI Components**: Radix UI primitives with shadcn/ui design system and comprehensive unified admin dashboard with consistent theming across all components including AdminLayout, UnifiedMetricCard, UnifiedDataTable, and UnifiedButton
 - **Styling**: Tailwind CSS with CSS variables for theming and scrollbar-hide utility for clean dropdown appearance
 - **Build System**: Vite for fast development and optimized production builds
 - **Animations**: Framer Motion for enhanced dropdown animations and transitions with portal-based rendering